aiidateam/aiida-core/docs/source/examples/pw_tutorial.rst

 -------------------------------

 We've got to prepare a script to submit a job to your local installation of AiiDA.
+This example will be a rather long script: in fact there is still nothing in your database, so that we will have to load everything, like the pseudopotential files and the structure.
+In a more practical situation, you might load data from the database and perform small modification to re-use it.

 Let's say that through the ``verdi`` command you have already installed a cluster, say ``TheHive``, and that you also compiled Quantum Espresso on the cluster, and installed the code pw.x with ``verdi``, that we will call ``pw_on_TheHive``.

 Let's start writing the python script.